iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient with Momentum Accelerations.md

 \end{aligned}
 $$

-The proof was listed in the proof for the convergence rate for Proximal Gradient in the un-accelerated case.
+The proof was listed in the proof for the convergence rate for Proximal Gradient in the un-accelerated case (we extract out this particular lemma that pervious proof).
 Here, we just simplified the notations.
 This statement is listed as **Lemma 2.3** in \[Amir Beck and Marc Teboulle\]'s FISTA paper.

 ---
 ### **The Second Lemma for the Proof**